-On May 25th 2018, the General Data Protection Regulation (GDPR), is due to take effect.
+On May 25th 2018, the General Data Protection Regulation (GDPR), came into effect.
 The GDPR imposes new rules on companies, government agencies, non-profits, and other organisations that offer goods and services to people in the European Union (EU), or that collect and analyse data tied to EU residents.
 The GDPR applies no matter where you are located.

 Helen Arkell Dyslexia Charity is committed to the preservation of its reputation and integrity through compliance with applicable laws, regulations and ethical standards wherever it operates.
 All employees are expected to adhere to these laws, regulations and ethical standards, and management is responsible for ensuring such compliance.